modev369/alx-system_engineering-devops/0x00-shell_basics/README.md

-the first script is a script that prints the absolute path name of the current working directory. the second script is a script that displays the content of the current working directory.
+the first script is a script that prints the absolute path name of the current working directory. the second script is a script that displays the content of the current working directory. the third script is a script that changes the working directory to the user’s home directory.